Welcome to AHPRA

 The student register is confidential.
 AHPRA cannot provide validation of student enrolment to health services that are not the education provider.

 Confirmation of a student’s enrolment status remains a matter managed directly between employers and education providers.

 Another new feature of the National Law is the need to register students undertaking clinical placements who are not enrolled in an approved program of study and who are not otherwise registered in the National Scheme.
 The definition of education providers is broad, and includes hospitals or health services providing clinical placements to these students.
-Information about specific arrangements for student registration in these cases is published on our website .
+Information about specific arrangements for student registration in these cases is published on the AHPRA website.
 The Psychology Board of Australia does not register students and is instead using provisional registration for this purpose.